• This field is for validation purposes and should be left unchanged.

 When he decided to open his own hotel he checked the name on the mattress, called the company, and became one of the first in Australia to have those same beds for his guests.

-A bed I haven’t slept in yet, but is very high on my wish list, is at Goonoo Goonoo Station, the 19th century heritage listed pastoral village that has been turned into luxury accommodation outside of Tamworth.
+Another one of my favourite places to stay on the New England Highway is just up the road at Goonoo Goonoo Station, the 19th century heritage listed pastoral village that has been turned into luxury accommodation outside of Tamworth.

 Meanwhile on Goonoo Goonoo road, the hidden gem of Studio 367 offers two architecturally designed boutique studios that open out onto gardens on a two-acre property.